Jami enriches and saves lives impacted by mental illness in the Jewish community.

 Providing professional, person-centred and peer support services, for young people and adults with mental illness as well as their families and carers.

-- 668 people benefitted from individual and group treatment and support, on average 400 people every month.
-One fifth of these people were new to Jami.
+- 911 people benefitted from individual/group treatment and support – on average, 400 people every month.
+Two-fifth (46%) of these people were new to Jami.

-- 116 new referrals to our Carers and Family Service
+- 239 new referrals to our Carer and Family Support service

-- 11,804 interactions with individuals, such as one-to-one sessions, home visits and group support
+- 27,271 interactions with individuals, including one-to-one sessions, home visits and group support

-- Individuals told us that they felt more mentally healthy, more involved in decisions that affect their lives, and better able to control and manage their lives (as measured by our outcomes scoring tool, IROC)
+- Individuals told us that they felt mentally healthier, more involved in decisions that affect their lives, and better able to control and manage their lives (as measured by our outcomes scoring tool, IROC)

 Education & campaigning